dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 It is possible to achieve the same thing using `OwnedAttribute` on both OrderDetails and StreetAdress.

 In addition to nested owned types, an owned type can reference a regular entity.
-In the following example, Country is a regular (i.e. non-owned) entity:
+In the following example, Country is a regular non-owned entity:

 ``` csharp
 public class StreetAddress